You can see report submission by the company, by a group, or by individual and download activity reports in a CSV file.

 Want to check on Reviewer participation?

-You can see Reviewer number of direct reports, number of report unreviewed, and the review ratings.
+You can see Reviewer number of direct reports, number of reports unreviewed, and the review ratings.

 Want to check on 1-on-1 usage?